sdr-enthusiasts/gitbook-adsb-guide/container-configuration/feeding-ads-b-exchange.md

 Open the `docker-compose.yml` file that was created when deploying `readsb`.

-Append the following lines to the end of the file (inside the `services:` section:
+Append the following lines to the end of the file (inside the `services:` section):

 ```yaml
   adsbx: